-As the knowledge and quality institute for oncological and palliative care, the Netherlands comprehensive cancer organisation, IKNL, responds to these changes.
-IKNL collaborates on continuously improving the quality of oncological and palliative care.
+As the knowledge and quality institute for oncological and palliative care, IKNL responds to these changes.
+We collaborate on continuously improving the quality of oncological and palliative care.
 IKNL assists in policy-making and the development of creating networks such as the Comprehensive Cancer Networks (CCNs) and consortia for palliative care.